 Believe me, friends, it is.

 It was love at first bite when I tried this sausage-vegetable egg bake submitted by home cook Cathy Banks from Encinitas, California.
-Seriously, it was like a light was shining down on heaven when my fork met this better-for-you breakfast dish.
+Seriously, it was like a light was shining down from heaven when my fork met this better-for-you breakfast dish.
 The recipe is made healthy by utilizing a few healthy ingredients.

 Instead of classic pork sausage, Banks calls for lean turkey sausage.
 (I love the Jennie-O brand!)
 The recipe also calls for part-skim mozzarella.
 Now, you might call me a fool, but I don’t think there’s much of a difference in flavor between full-fat and low-fat cheese—especially when it’s baked and served in a dish like this.
 Last, the breakfast casserole is loaded with all the fresh veg that I adore.
 Bring on the mushrooms and chard, please!
 Best part?
 A single serving of Cathy’s casserole is about 250 calories.
 Even Grandma would approve of that.

 Looking for more healthy casseroles?
 Check out these healthy recipes sent to us from readers around the country.
 Each clocks in at just under 300 calories per serving.